 Bio(s)

-Seattle had always been my home base, though I’ve lived in some other vibrant places amid dynamic people, such as New York City (where I studied engineering) and Nice, France (where I studied café culture).
-All these places foster a will to imagine and create a world beyond the ordinary.
-Discoveries and interactions that grow the soul.
-And entertain the senses.
+Seattle had always been my home base.
+I grew up there, was an engineer there (mechanical, then software), and raised my family there.
+However, I’ve lived in a few other vibrant places amid dynamic cultures: New York City (where I studied engineering), and Nice, France (where I studied café culture), and now I’ve settled in Salt Lake City, Utah.
+All these places fostered a sense of a world beyond the ordinary, one connected to history and myth.

 “For fantasy is true, of course.
 It isn’t factual, but it’s true.
 Children know that.
 Adults know it too and that’s precisely why many of them are afraid of fantasy.
 They know that its truth challenges, even threatens, all that is false, …”